denismazzucato/timesec/ARTIFACT.md

 docker run -it timesec /bin/bash
 ```

-Run the evaluation on the [s2n-bignum](https://github.com/awslabs/s2n-bignum) library (<2 min):
+Run the evaluation on the [s2n-bignum](https://github.com/awslabs/s2n-bignum) library (<3 min):
 ```bash
 ./bignum
 ```

+After executing the analysis for all the programs of the s2n-bignum library, the tool outputs the results in the console and generates a pdf file, containing Table 4 of Section 7 of the paper.
+The pdf file is located at `tables/timesec.pdf`.

-Note that one program (`bignum_modexp.c`) is expected to fail due to the lack of support for function calls.
+> Note that, the program `bignum_modexp.c` is expected to fail due to the lack of function calls' support.

-When finished, copy the generated pdf (`tables/timesec.pdf`) to the host machine to compare the obtained results with the ones presented in the paper (Table 4):
+Copy the pdf `tables/timesec.pdf` to the host machine to compare the obtained results with the ones presented in the paper (Table 4 of Section 7):
 ```bash
 docker cp timesec:/timesec/tables/timesec.pdf .
 ```